-Indian Masala Chai Recipe (Spiced Milk Tea)
+Masala Chai Recipe (Indian Milk Tea With Spices)

 Step by StepJump to Recipe

 A fragrantly spiced Masala chai that is perfect for breakfast or your evening tea.
-Masala Chai also known as Masala Tea is a hot beverage made with water, whole spices, black tea powder, sugar and milk.
+Masala Chai also known as Masala Tea is a hot beverage made with water, aromatic spices, black tea powder, sugar and milk.
 Make this tasty Indian spiced tea in just 10 minutes!

 masala chai filled in a white cup with a side of onion pakora in white plate and green chutney in small white bowl